A Cautionary Tale for Chemical Termite Treatment in New Construction

 Ryan Goodwin is the Pango® Product Manager at Stego Industries, LLC.
-He has been a part of the Stego team for over eleven years with previous roles as the Regional Manager and Regional Director for Texas, Oklahoma, and Louisiana.
+He has been a part of the Stego team for over fifteen years with previous roles as the Regional Manager and Regional Director for Texas, Oklahoma, and Louisiana.
 As the Pango Product Manager, Ryan was a part of the team that developed Pango Wrap.
 Ryan appreciates working with design professionals, pest management professionals, and contractors to promote Integrated Pest Management practices and sustainable solutions for pest control.

 - crawl space

 - stegocrawl wrap

 - indoor air quality

 - pango wrap